Skip Navigation

 remote: - Creating cache for /workspace/tmp/cache/assets

-remote: - Running `bundle exec rake assets:precompile assets:clean --trace`
+remote: - Running `rake assets:precompile assets:clean --trace`

 remote: